-The Dead Bug is a great way to work in a developmental position (supine) where we have a great deal of ground contact with our backs.
-This gives the body more proprioception – or feedback – on the position that we are in.
+This exercise is a great way to work in a developmental position (supine), where we have a great deal of ground contact with our backs.
+This gives the body more proprioception of the position that we are in.
 The Dead Bug allows for us to work in a fundamental position to resist lumbar extension.
 This basic pattern can be progressed to levels designed for improved performance in even the most elite athletes.

-The goal of a Dead Bug is to activate our superficial and deep core musculature while our extremities are in motion.
-If an athlete wants to perform to the best of their ability, they will need a solid foundation.
-Athletes require the ability to execute a variety of different movements (catching a pass, stealing second base, grabbing a rebound, playing defense, etc.).
-All of those movements require the core to stabilize the spine.
+Our goal with this exercise is to activate our superficial and deep core musculature while our extremities are in motion.
+The athlete will need a solid foundation if they want to perform to the best of their ability.
 If the body does not have the strength to support the spine and transmit force, it is hard to expect the core to be reflexive and have control in a dynamic environment.
 The Dead Bug creates a situation where this foundation can be built and developed to augment overall athletic performance.

 Performing The Dead Bug